MYOFASCIAL FACIAL YOGA

 Learning to read facial wrinkles

 Over time, the skin gradually loses elasticity and collagen.
-As a result, it marks more easily where folds form through repeated expressions: smiling, frowning, squinting… Wrinkles are therefore a natural part of how the face evolves with age.
+As a result, it marks more easily where repeated expressions occur: smiling, frowning, squinting… Wrinkles therefore become a natural part of how the face evolves with age.

-But not everyone develops the same wrinkles, nor in the same areas.
+But not everyone develops the same wrinkles, or in the same areas.

 Why?
-Because each face keeps the imprint of repeated expressions and tensions over the years.
-Some people contract their forehead a lot when concentrating, while others clench their jaw or tense certain areas of the face without even realizing it.
-Over time, these repeated contractions begin to mark the skin more deeply.
+Because every face keeps the imprint of repeated expressions and accumulated tension over the years.
+Some people constantly contract their forehead when concentrating, while others clench their jaw or tense certain parts of the face without even noticing it.
+Over time, these repeated contractions can leave deeper marks on the tissues.

-Facial muscles are closely connected and surrounded by fascia that envelop the tissues.
-When tension develops in one area, it can keep other areas of the face in a state of contraction.
-A visible wrinkle therefore does not always mean that the cause lies exactly where the wrinkle appears.
-The frown line, for example, can sometimes be maintained by tension located higher up, in the scalp.
+Facial muscles are closely connected and surrounded by fascia — connective tissues that envelop and support the structures of the face.
+When tension settles in one area, it can maintain other parts of the face in a contracted state.
+A visible wrinkle therefore does not always mean the cause is located exactly where the wrinkle appears.
+A frown line, for example, may sometimes be maintained by tension located higher up, in the scalp.

-Understanding what is truly happening within the tissues makes it possible to act more precisely: releasing tensions where they originate, restoring mobility to the fascia, and working on the areas that are actually involved rather than massaging only the wrinkle itself.
+Understanding what is really happening within the tissues makes it possible to act more precisely: releasing tension where it originates, restoring mobility to the fascia, and working on the areas that are truly involved rather than massaging only the wrinkle itself.

 Do you want to understand how to act on your wrinkles naturally and sustainably?